Thursday, October 31, 2024

 Great-Grandfather Graham

 Grandpa Waldo was a Presbyterian Church elder and Sunday-school superintendent for two decades.
 One of Waldo's brothers was a Presbyterian minister.
-(I'm guessing the Browns were originally English Puritans who made the switch as Puritanism and Congregationalism attenuated in its stern righteousness in the 18th century.)
+I'm guessing the Browns were originally English Puritans who made the switch as the stern righteousness of Puritanism and Congregationalism attenuated in the 18th century.

 Fred's two sons with his first wife would be baptized within the Presbyterian Church, despite their father's atheism.
-Maybe his wife insisted.
-Fred stated that he himself was made to attend church in Cincinnati between the ages of 9 to 14 (1915 to 1920).
-He called those years the "most mixed-up period of my life.
+Maybe Helen insisted.
+Fred stated that he himself was made to attend a Presbyterian Church in Cincinnati between the ages of 9 to 14.
+He called these years (1915 to 1920) the "most mixed-up period of my life.

 The Brown house in Newport, Kentucky